Nathlaung Kyaung Temple

 Nathlaung Kyaung Temple (နတ်လှောင်ကျောင်း /my/); (lit. 'shrine confining the spirits') is a Hindu temple located within the ancient city walls of Bagan, Myanmar.
 It is dedicated to the Hindu god Vishnu and is the only remaining Hindu temple in the Bagan archaeological zone.

-The temple is situated to the west of the Thatbyinnyu Temple, and is believed to have been built either during the reign of King Anawrahta in the 11th century or possibly earlier, in the 10th century, during the reign of King Nyaung-u Sawrahan (also known as Taungthugyi).
+The temple is situated to the west of the Thatbyinnyu Temple, and is believed to have been built either during the reign of King Anawrahta in the 11th century or possibly in the 10th century, during the reign of King Nyaung-u Sawrahan (also known as Taungthugyi).
 The temple likely served the religious needs of Hindu merchants and Brahmins who had settled in Bagan and were in the service of the Burmese kings.

 Another name associated with the temple is Natokya Kyaung, which lies west of Sabbanyu Longgu and east of Phutho Thana Cave Pagoda.
 Similar Brahmanical temples dedicated to Vishnu are said to have existed elsewhere in the region, including at Myekapa, where a Tamil inscription records the donation of a pavilion (mandapa), a door lamp, and 19 metal objects by a South Indian donor, believed to be a Malayan man from southern India.
 This inscription confirms the active presence of the Vishnu sect in Pagan-era Myanmar.
 The rituals associated with Vishnu worship, such as coronation rites involving offerings of sugarcane, feathers, sedges, peacock feathers, and lamps, were also adopted by the Buddhist kings of Bagan for royal ceremonies such as the Thingyan water festival and royal anointings.

 Architecture and Iconography

 Nathlaung Kyaung Temple was built in a square layout with steep-rising terraces, a hallmark of early Bagan architecture.
 Its design is thought to have influenced later Buddhist structures in the region.
 Indian artisans were likely involved in its construction, contributing to its distinctly Hindu architectural elements.

-Today, much of the structure has deteriorated due to time and earthquake damage.
+Today, much of the structure has deteriorated due to age and earthquake damage.
 The outer mandapa and entrance are no longer extant.
 Only the central hall and upper superstructure remain.
 Statues depicting the incarnations of Vishnu can still be found in niches and porches, including: